 How to Back Up Your Surface

-Your Surface does a remarkable job of backing up itself.
-Your Microsoft account remembers how you personalize your Surface, as well as the settings you change.
+Your Surface does a remarkable job of backing itself up.
+For example, your Microsoft account remembers how you personalize your Surface, as well as the settings you change.
 It also remembers your e-mail accounts, calendar information, contacts, favorite websites, and even many of your passwords.

-The Windows Store remembers the apps you’ve installed and purchased, making it easy to download them again.
-Any files you store on SkyDrive are backed up there.
+Aided by your Microsoft account, the Windows Store remembers the apps you’ve installed and purchased, making it easy to download them again.
+Any files you store on OneDrive are backed up there.

-Insert your memory card or plug a portable hard drive into the USB port.
+Insert your memory card into your Surface’s memory card slot, or plug a portable hard drive into your Surface’s USB port.

-Put your drive in a safe place, and remember to reconnect it often, so your Surface can create another, more recent backup.
+If you’re using a portable drive, store it in a safe, yet convenient, place.
+You must remember to reconnect it often so your Surface can create another, more-recent backup.